wondrousWebWorks/portfolio/README.md

     </tbody>
     </table>

       NOTE: Wherever text is surrounded by <> (angle brackets), you will need to provide your own values without the angle brackets as determined by your MonogoDB account, mail server and secret key.
 Remember to change the *username*, *password* and *cluster_name* in your MongoDB Atlas connection string.

-This assumes you are using a Gmail account to send emails.
-If you wish to use a different mail server, use the appropriate values for MAIL_SERVER and MAIL_PORT instead.
+      NOTE: If you wish to use a mail service other than Gmail, use the appropriate values for MAIL_SERVER and MAIL_PORT instead.
 Please not that that the default Gmail settings do not allow third party apps to connect.
 You will need to generate a unique password which will be the password for your MAIL_PASSWORD Convig Var in the table above.
 Information on getting the unique app password can be found [here](https://support.google.com/accounts/answer/185833?hl=en).

-Information on generating a good secret key can be found [here](https://blog.miguelgrinberg.com/post/the-new-way-to-generate-secure-tokens-in-python).
-Information on getting your**MongoDB Atlas connection string** can be found [here](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/).
+      NOTE: Information on generating a good secret key can be found [here](https://blog.miguelgrinberg.com/post/the-new-way-to-generate-secure-tokens-in-python).

+      NOTE: Information on getting your**MongoDB Atlas connection string** can be found [here](https://docs.atlas.mongodb.com/tutorial/connect-to-your-cluster/).

 7. Click on **Deploy** in the navigation bar
 8. In **Deployment method**, click on GitHub